LucaCappelletti94/diesel-builders/README.md

 ### 3. Inheritance Chain

 [A linear inheritance chain](diesel-builders/tests/test_inheritance_chain.rs) where each table extends exactly one parent.
 Puppies extends Dogs, which extends Animals.
 The builder automatically determines and enforces the correct insertion order through the dependency graph.
 Insertion order: Animals → Dogs → Puppies.

+In this example, the `dog_notes` field in Dog uses `#[same_as(animals::description)]` to propagate its value up to the Animal's `description` field, demonstrating how vertical same-as works across inheritance hierarchies.

 ```mermaid
 erDiagram